Navigating the borrowing process

 The Finance Authority of Maine (FAME) offers forgivable loan programs for Maine residents (as determined by FAME's standards) who commit to working in underserved areas of Maine after completion of their studies.

-MAINE HEALTH PROFESSIONALS LOAN
+MAINE HEALTH PROFESSIONS LOAN

 EDUCATORS FOR MAINE

-This program is a competitive, merit-based, forgivable loan program for Maine students pursuing careers in teaching, including speech pathology and child development or childcare.
+Educators for Maine is a competitive, merit-based, forgivable loan program for Maine students pursuing careers in teaching, including speech pathology and child development or childcare.